 And, you know, it can be fun, and it can be rewarding.

-I will review my favorite 7 best lenses for nightclub photography, which I always recommend, and it might work for you as well.
+I will review my favorite 7 best lenses for nightclub photography, which I always recommend, and it might also work for you.

 Let’s drive in: